-Study abroad is an opportunity to attend classes outside the United States with the purpose of earning academic credit related to your educational goals.
-At MiraCosta College, we may offer two types of Study Abroad programs:
+Study abroad is an opportunity to attend classes outside the United States for the purpose of earning academic credit related to your educational goals.
+At MiraCosta College, we offer a semester-length study abroad experience described below:

 MiraCosta currently offers one semester-length study abroad program each fall and spring semesters.
-This page will highlight CURRENT programs and PREVIOUS programs.
-Remember that programs are open to all language levels, so participants are not restricted based upon international language proficiency.
+Remember that programs are open to all language levels, so participants are not restricted based upon language proficiency.
 Can't find a program you want at MiraCosta?
 Visit the International Office.
 We can help you research a program that meets your needs.

 MiraCosta College students can participate in MiraCosta College-sponsored Study Abroad programs if they have completed a minimum of 12 academic credit units and have a cumulative GPA of greater than 2.5.
 All Study Abroad participants must be over 18 years old.
 Feel free to contact the Institute for International Perspectives regarding eligibility requirements for other study abroad opportunities.